isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-do-bed-bug-bites-last/index.md

 These infestations do not just pose health risks, but it can cause property loss and intensive damage to the building and its reputation.
 Check the
 [best drain cleaner](https://pestpolicy.com/best-drain-cleaner//)
-.�Recently I tackled this topic -
+.Recently I tackled this topic -
 Stink Bugs versus Bed Bugs
 .
 ## Identifying Bed Bugs Bite